Circle: Circumference

 The ratio of a circle's circumference to its diameter is π (pi), an irrational constant approximately equal to 3.141592654.
+The ratio of a circle's circumference to its radius is 2π.
 Thus the circumference C is related to the radius r and diameter d by:

 Area enclosed

 As proved by Archimedes, in his Measurement of a Circle, the area enclosed by a circle is equal to that of a triangle whose base has the length of the circle's circumference and whose height equals the circle's radius, which comes to π multiplied by the radius squared: